 The Reaver skin is dark, moody, and will send enemies to the underworld.
 What’s not to like?

-The cosmetic has one of the longer histories in VALORANT, having first been released during the closed beta.
+The cosmetic has one of the longest histories in VALORANT, having first been released during the closed beta.
 Riot let those with early access experiment with the skin before shelving it for several months.
 Reaver was finally released with a number of improvements in November and is definitely one of the coolest skins in the game.
 Its animations are haunting as if you’re wielding a gun that’s sent numerous souls to the nether realm.
 And its finisher supports that with dozens of hands dragging your target down to the depths of hell.

 The Glitchpop Vandal was packaged with arguably the best bundle ever, which also included an Operator, Phantom, and Classic skin.
 And it doesn’t disappoint.